PeachyPeachSM64/coopdx-libs/fileshare/example/airdrop/README.md

 ## Installation

-- Download this mod and put it in your mods directory.
+- Download this mod and put the `airdrop` directory in your mods directory.
 - Put the file `cat.modfs` in your `%AppData%/sm64coopdx/sav` directory.

 ## Commands